-Answer: Pricing decision is centralized and solely made by the company's chairman/director.
+Answer: Pricing decisions for Export and Domestic are centralized and solely made by the company's chairman and/or director.
 We retain no records or meeting notes of the decisions made over the period.

 H-5 Financial and investment activities